spatie/guidelines.spatie.be/content/workflow/new-project-setup.md

 Our Blender sites use a few third party services.
 Here's a checklist on what needs to be set up.

-Unless specified otherwise, use the website's domain name as it's identifier (API key name, property name, etc.)
+Unless specified otherwise, use the website's domain name as its identifier (API key name, property name, etc.)

 1. Create a new **Sendgrid** API key
 1. Create a new **Google Analytics** property